 Carol R. Curtis

 Carol Curtis is the founder and president of Noah Enterprises Inc., a premier general contractor located in Virginia Beach, with a regional office in Williamsburg.
-Ms. Curtis, a lifelong Hampton Roads resident, who founded Noah Enterprises in 2004, oversees the operation of the full service general contracting company, which handles government and commercial projects throughout Virginia.
+Ms. Curtis, a lifelong Hampton Roads resident, founded Noah Enterprises in 2004.
+She oversees the operation of the full service general contracting company, which handles government and commercial projects throughout Virginia.

 She has been honored as the Associated Builders & Contractors Member of the Year and as Lawyer’s Weekly Class of 2012’s Most Influential Women of Virginia.
 She graduated from TCC with an associate degree in Civil Engineering Technology, and remains active with its Women’s Center.